Mental Health Tips

-Are you ready for a digital detox challenge and break-up with your phone?
+Are you ready for a 20-day social media detox challenge and break-up with your phone?
 Okay not break-up but let’s say a cooling-off period to cultivate better phone habits.

 But perils of phone addiction are real as are its benefits.
 Consciously or unconsciously we are wired to world of apps, which adversely affect our mental health, sleeping habits, relationships and other aspects of our lives.

-This is all the more reason for you to do this 21-day digital detox challenge.
+This is all the more reason for you to do this 20-day social media detox challenge.

-Even if you are not addicted to your phone this digital detox challenge will help you in understanding your relationship with technology and identify any problematic areas.
+Even if you are not addicted to your phone this challenge will help you in understanding your relationship with technology and identify any problematic areas.

-Phone addiction has some serious effects on your health and behavior.
-Here are 5 major after-effects of phone addiction.
-Note how many problem you identify with.
+Addiction to social media has some serious effects on your health and behavior.
+Here are 4 major effects.

-It is argued that one of the major reasons for this reduced attention span is extensive use of smart phone.
+One of the major reasons for this is extensive use of smart phone.

 Ease of communication ushered by smart phones has paved way for instant knowledge.
 You want to know something just tap your phone and information is at your hand.

-This in turn satisfies your brain cells instantly or in other words provides instant gratification.
+This in turn satisfies your brain cells instantly and provides instant gratification.

 Now at a first glance this may not seem like a problem but here’s the issue, sometimes it affects your mood adversely when you don’t get that information ASAP.